salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 This format was also influenced by standardization choices made with in Salesforce UI platform.

 ## Entities that will be analyzed
-These are the entities that will be analzed and metadata gathered about:
+These are the entities that will be analyzed and metadata gathered about:
 * HTML Template file
     * Custom element references
         * Tag name